smellsblue/Domain-Routing/README.markdown

     without_domain_or_subdomain do
       # Add routes that will trigger when with_domain and
       # with_subdomain would not trigger
     end

+    with_ssl do
+      # Routes that trigger when the route is secure.
+    end

+    without_ssl do
+      # Routes that trigger when the route is not secure.

+      # Redirect these routes to ssl (make sure not to do this inside
+      # a with_ssl block...)
+      secure_redirect "/controller(/*path)"
+      secure_redirect :root
+    end

 You can also retrieve the domain or subdomain that the routing methods